MarsBased/marsbased-website-old/_posts/2015-04-09-Lessons-Learned-One-Year-Running-Our-Own-Business.markdown

 Company culture is one of the things we always review at our board meetings, or while talking to our employees.
 Most of all, we try to keep the Martian culture as present as possible in our daily grind.

-A strong and well defined company culture will help you take strategic decisions, for instance, when choosing projects or clients "is this client aligned with my vision?" or when hiring "will this person adapt to our company environment?".
+A strong and well-defined company culture will help you take strategic decisions, for instance, when choosing projects or clients "is this client aligned with my vision?" or when hiring "will this person adapt to our company environment?".

-<strong>Lesson learned</strong>: Defining your company culture should be the first thing you do when creating a business.
+<strong>Lesson learnt</strong>: Defining your company culture should be the first thing you do when creating a business.
 Then, make it evolve naturally.

 ###Methodologies###

-One of the best things we have done, and feel more proud of, is having defined our own working methodology.
+One of the best things we have done - and feel more proud of - is having defined our own working methodology.

 We have consistently identified workflows we incur in on a daily basis (or frequently enough) and turned them into a working methodology by identifying its bottlenecks and documenting where it was possible.